Aliases for POLN Gene

 GeneCards Summary for POLN Gene

 POLN (DNA Polymerase Nu) is a Protein Coding gene.
-Diseases associated with POLN include Xeroderma Pigmentosum, Variant Type and Fanconi Anemia, Complementation Group A. Among its related pathways are Fanconi anemia pathway and DNA Double-Strand Break Repair.
+Diseases associated with POLN include Trichothiodystrophy 5, Nonphotosensitive and Xeroderma Pigmentosum, Variant Type.
+Among its related pathways are DNA Double-Strand Break Repair and Fanconi anemia pathway.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and cyclin binding.

 UniProtKB/Swiss-Prot Summary for POLN Gene